RaphielGang/Telegram-Paperplane/README.md

 - Download/Clone it in your linux PC, then follow instructions on Running on linux(below), this will generate a userbot.session file, which is needed to run your bot.

+- You can choose bleeding edge builds which might be buggy, else can choose from release tags.

+- If you use a bleeding edge, your botversion will bear `b` on the botversion

 ##### The session is the key to your telegram account, pushing it to github will grant any person access to your telegram account.
 #####  You must be extra careful when you push to github.
 Though my gitignore avoids session files, I am still notifying this,
 #####  coz it causes serious consequences if the session reaches the wrong hands